medmeri4ever/medmeri4ever/README.md

+# CVE-1803-96
-# CVE-1803-96 Is a vulnerbility exposed to the world. that will never gonna be fixed.
+It's a vulnerbility exposed to the world. that will never gonna be fixed.